SVKruik/Discord-Bots-v1/Server Ranks.md

 ----------------------------------------

-- [^1]:__Owner:__ only one player can be this.
+- __Owner:__ only one player can be this.
 Owner rank can be obtained by owning both the Discord Server, and the Minecraft Server.
 At this moment Complex, or PuffinKwadraat is the owner of the server.
 He has all the permissions on both servers.
 Afcourse, you're OP if you are owner.

 - __Co-Owner:__ Very high rank.
 Can only be given by the owner.
 You will get OP.
 For this you have to be a:
     - *Longtime* player (have a lot of experience on this server)